RolandChristensen/developer-journal/_drafts/github-projects.md

 5. Select the repo to use
 6. Create a filter for the auto-add
      * The default filter is: `is:issue,pr is:open label:bug`
-     * This will add a work item to the board when you add a issue or pull request, which is open, and labeled bug.
+     * This will add a work item to the board when you add an issue or pull request, which is open, and labeled bug.
 7. Click **Save**

 You can duplicate an auto-add to monitor up to four different repositories.